Rizucuu/A3-tracker/README.md

 ### Iterations
 * The overview section was originally placed at the bottom of the home page and could only be seen by scrolling down.
 However, to make it more user-friendly and convenient, a slide up/down transition was added so that users no longer have to scroll the page.
 ### Improvements
+* To make it clear for users whether they have activated the button or not, hover/click transitions were added to highlight the ongoing interaction.
 * To improve user experience, a hover effect was added to the "What's on Today" button to indicate its interactivity.
 This effect expands the button when the user's cursor hovers over it, making it more visible on big (desktop) screens.
 ### Lessons learned & Best practices
 * I originally intended to place the overview section above the homepage when the former expands.
 However, the grid layout used on the homepage caused it to be pushed to the side by the overview section.
 I tried to make them overlap by applying z-index to both sections, but this didn't work.
 I then learned from html reference page that z-index only works on elements that have a position setting, so I applied this to all sections, which messed up the placement of elements.
 After several attempts, I used relative and absolute positioning and flexbox to fix it.